 Vets across the country have been following government and NHS guidance.
-The British Veterinary Association (BVA) have now advised that veterinary practices should only be offering emergency treatment (such as breathing problems, trauma, poisonings) including supply of long-term medications.
+The British Veterinary Association (BVA) initially advised that veterinary practices should only offer emergency treatement during the first three weeks of restrictions from 23 March to 13 April.

-Phone your vet directly to see if your pet needs urgent treatment.
+You should phone your vet directly if you are unsure whether your pet requires urgent treatment.

 Our partner FirstVet is offering a video vet service free to all UK pet owners between the hours of 12pm to 5pm until 30 April.
 Bought By Many customers have unlimited free access to FirstVet 24/7.